Alain Eizmendi: Club career

 Born in Beasain, Basque Country, Eizmendi joined Real Sociedad's youth system in 2002, aged 12.
-He made his senior debut in the 2008–09 season, playing for the reserves in Segunda División B and being relegated.
-On 20 June 2009 he made his professional debut with the first team, coming on as a second-half substitute in a 2–1 away win against Elche CF in the Segunda División.
+He made his senior debut in the 2008–09 season, playing for the reserves in the Segunda División B and being relegated.
+On 20 June 2009 he made his professional debut with the first team, coming on as a second-half substitute in a 2–1 Segunda División away win against Elche CF.

-On 30 June 2011, Eizmendi rejected a contract extension and signed a two-year deal with neighbouring Athletic Bilbao, being assigned to B team also in the third tier.
+On 30 June 2011, Eizmendi rejected a contract extension and signed a two-year deal with neighbouring Athletic Bilbao, being assigned to the B team also in the third tier.
 In his second year, he scored a career-best seven goals in 31 matches as they failed to promote in the playoffs.
 On 19 June 2013, he was released.

 Eizmendi returned to Real Sociedad in July 2013, being subsequently loaned to SD Eibar.
 On 17 July 2014, after achieving promotion to La Liga, he agreed to a one-year contract at CD Leganés; he renewed his link with the latter club on 9 July of the following year, and won another promotion at the end of the season.

 In the following years, expect for a fleeting spell in the Cypriot First Division with AEL Limassol, Eizmendi competed in the Spanish lower leagues.
 In September 2021, he joined his hometown side SD Beasain.